Jamaica Association for the Deaf

 Caribbean Network for Integrated Rural Development

-The Caribbean Network for Integrated Rural Development [CNIRD] is an independent, regional non-governmental organisation founded in 1988.
+The Caribbean Network for Integrated Rural Development (CNIRD) is an independent, regional non-governmental organisation founded in 1988.
 CNIRD was established with a view to help promote and advance the process of rural transformation in the Caribbean, especially as regards youth and women.
-The main objective of this service contract is to “improve the institutional capacity of NGOs by engaging and integrating young volunteers into their programmes at the community, national and regional levels”.
-Some key actions include; the engagement of at least twenty-five (25) student volunteers in providing project support within CNIRD to assist with the implementation of the Marine Environment Education Programme in Trinidad and Tobago and the engagement of least fifteen (15) student volunteers to develop locally relevant art and craft pieces using marine debris/recyclable material for national display.
+The main objective of this service contract was to “improve the institutional capacity of NGOs by engaging and integrating young volunteers into their programmes at the community, national and regional levels”.
+Some key actions included: the engagement of at least twenty-five (25) student volunteers in providing project support within CNIRD to assist with the implementation of the Marine Environment Education Programme in Trinidad and Tobago and the engagement of least fifteen (15) student volunteers to develop locally relevant art and craft pieces using marine debris/recyclable material for national display.

 The Caribbean Youth Environment Network

 The Caribbean Youth Environment Network (CYEN) is a regional network that was established in 2001.
 Its aim is to promote the engagement and full participation of young Caribbean citizens (15-30 years of age) as agents of change, ensuring that there is the participatory implementation of sustainable development activities.
-The goal of this service contract is to “improve the institutional capacity of NGOs by engaging and integrating young volunteers into their programmes at the community, national and regional levels.”
-Some key actions underpinning this goal include the delivery of a two-day workshop to train seven (7) youth volunteer coordinators working with or within the CYEN system and five (5) local youth leaders from St. Lucia; and the provision of stipends for at least thirty-five (35) youth volunteer coordinators to support the implementation of volunteer activities in the seven (7) target countries throughout the project cycle.
+The goal of this service contract was to “improve the institutional capacity of NGOs by engaging and integrating young volunteers into their programmes at the community, national and regional levels.”
+Some key actions underpinning this goal included the delivery of a two-day workshop to train seven (7) youth volunteer coordinators working with or within the CYEN system and five (5) local youth leaders from St. Lucia; and the provision of stipends for at least thirty-five (35) youth volunteer coordinators to support the implementation of volunteer activities in the seven (7) target countries throughout the project cycle.